-- Clinical Psychiatry: The Residents should attain a high degree of clinical proficiency in history-taking, conducting and reporting psychiatric examination, diagnosis and the treatment of the common psychiatric disorders - 2.
-Psychotherapies: The Residents should become familiar with theoretical framework and technique of individual as wells as group psychotherapy, and should be able to conduct such therapies.
-In addition, it is expected that in the end, they shall have obtained sufficient expertise to supervise JRs in psychotherapy
+Clinical Psychiatry: The Residents should attain a high degree of clinical proficiency in history-taking, conducting and reporting psychiatric examination, diagnosis and the treatment of the common psychiatric disorders

-- 3. Mental Hospital training: Residents are provided with the opportunity to have an extra-mural training in the National Institute of Mental Health and Neurosciences (NIMHANS), Bangalore.
-During this training the residents will be trained in the forensic Psychiatry (for two weeks), rehabilitation psychiatry (for one week), and clinical psychology (for one week). - 4.
-Psychosomatic Disorders: The Residents should develop skills in understanding and managing psychosomatic disorders so as to collaborate more fully with physicians, surgeons and general practitioners - 5.
-Emergency Psychiatry: The Residents should become familiar with psychiatric emergencies and their management - 6.
-Basic Sciences: The Residents should be thoroughly familiar with basic and applied neuroanatomy, neurophysiology, psychopharmacology, sociology and social psychology - 7.
-CAP: The Residents are encouraged and assisted to acquire a sound knowledge of principles and practice of CAP - 8.
-Marital & Psychosexual Problems: The Residents should know the basic principles of the treatment of marital and psychosexual problems - 9.
-Statistics and Research Methodology: The Residents should gain certain basic skills in statistics and research methodology so as to successfully interpret/conduct/guide others in research - 10.
-Clinical Psychology: The Residents are expected to learn the theory and practical aspects of clinical psychology like psychometric assessment and psychological methods of treatment - 11.
-Community Psychiatry: The Residents should know the principles and practices of Community Psychiatry so that they can plan, execute and supervise community mental health programmes - 12.
-Alcohol and Drug: The Residents should learn to assess and manage the problems of alcohol and drugs. - 13.
-Geriatric Psychiatry: The residents should learn about epidemiology of geriatric mental illness, Dementia, geriatric depression, Development of Geriatric Psychiatry services - 14.
-Teaching: By participating in CC, seminars, psychosomatic rounds etc. and by actively teaching the JRs and nurses, the residents should learn the basics of teaching
+- 2. Psychotherapies: The Residents should become familiar with theoretical framework and technique of individual as wells as group psychotherapy, and should be able to conduct such therapies.
+In addition, it is expected that in the end, they shall have obtained sufficient expertise to supervise JRs in psychotherapy - Psychosomatic Disorders: The Residents should develop skills in understanding and managing psychosomatic disorders so as to collaborate more fully with physicians, surgeons and general practitioners - 4.
+Emergency Psychiatry: The Residents should become familiar with psychiatric emergencies and their management - 5.
+Basic Sciences: The Residents should be thoroughly familiar with basic and applied neuroanatomy, neurophysiology, psychopharmacology, sociology and social psychology - 6.
+CAP: The Residents are encouraged and assisted to acquire a sound knowledge of principles and practice of CAP - 7.
+Marital & Psychosexual Problems: The Residents should know the basic principles of the treatment of marital and psychosexual problems - 8.
+Statistics and Research Methodology: The Residents should gain certain basic skills in statistics and research methodology so as to successfully interpret/conduct/guide others in research - Clinical Psychology: The Residents are expected to learn the theory and practical aspects of clinical psychology like psychometric assessment and psychological methods of treatment - 10.
+Community Psychiatry: The Residents should know the principles and practices of Community Psychiatry so that they can plan, execute and supervise community mental health programmes - 11.
+Alcohol and Drug: The Residents should learn to assess and manage the problems of alcohol and drugs. - 12.
+Geriatric Psychiatry: The residents should learn about epidemiology of geriatric mental illness, Dementia, geriatric depression, Development of Geriatric Psychiatry services - 13.
+Teaching: By participating in CC, seminars, psychosomatic rounds etc. and by actively teaching the JRs and nurses, the residents should learn the basics of teaching so as to

-- so as to be able to teach medical students/personnel when they assume teaching responsibilities in different psychiatric centres later - 15.
+- be able to teach medical students/personnel when they assume teaching responsibilities in different psychiatric centres later - 14.
 Organization and Administration: The Resident should be familiar with the activities of social agencies (e.g. schools, homes for the mentally retarded, university health centres and rehabilitation facilities) and should learn to work very closely with ancillary personnel and social agencies to help his patients